 Graphic Design Graduates

 “CMC gave me a great base knowledge of graphic design and the skills to put that knowledge into use.
-While studying design in Glenwood Springs, I was able to make good contacts in the design industry as well as the ski and snowboard industry.”
+Glenwood was great place to study and network.
+My professors have been great contacts after school, answering questions and growing my network.”

 “The Graphic Design program prepares you well for starting in a design position.
 You get your basics down well so that when you go out there it’s at your fingertips, so you’re not second-guessing.”